-A preliminary way to check this could be by asking students to repeat the trial task (mentioned in question 4 of the FAQ section), after 3-4 weeks.
-Ask all the students to quietly observe the same bird from their classroom window, for five minutes.
-Compare their original notes and current notes and see if they are now able to provide richer descriptions of the birds.
+A preliminary way to check this could be by asking students to repeat the trial task (mentioned in question 3 of the FAQ section), after 3-4 weeks.
+Ask all students to observe the same bird from their classroom window, for 5 minutes quietly.
+Compare their original notes and current notes and see if they are able to provide richer descriptions of birds now.

-Field guides for bird watching
+Field Guides for bird-watching